 “Shh, easy, Phin.
 Easy.
 It’s only me,” Dr. Embry said.
 “How are you feeling today?”

+The man shrugged a shoulder, worrying his bottom lip.
 “Somewhere in my mind.
 It’s hard to tell what’s real, but I’m trying to be calm,” came his shaky reply.

 Lyle kept his eyes on the floor, just as his sister had.
 “I saw an old Pontiac Firebird today,” he said, then began listing the details.